santhoshpkumar/Behaviour-Cloning-Autonomous-DrivingInSimulator/writeup_template.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to try the approach presented in the class exercises.
+Start with basic logistic model, progress to LeNet and finally Nvidia Architecture.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...
+Details of the model can be accessed here: https://github.com/santhoshpkumar/BehaviourCloningAutonomousDrivingInSimulator/blob/master/README.md

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle veered towards the edge of the track and corrected back to center.

+Model 6 with LeNet worked pretty well without issues around the track and Model 7 was based on the Nvidai architecuture which had same resutls as mode 6, but showed more responsive behavior at increased speed (tweeked the drive.py and set the default to higher value than 9)

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture consisted of a convolution neural network with the following layers and layer sizes.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture.

 ![alt text][image1]